eko/monday/README.md

   env_file: "github.com/eko/graphql/.env" # Or via a .env file also
 ```

-Then, imagine this GraphQL instance needs to call a user-api but we want to forward it from a Kubernetes environment, we will define it as:
+Then, imagine this GraphQL instance needs to call a user-api but we want to forward it from a Kubernetes environment, we will define it as follows.

+### Define a port-forwarded project

 ```yaml
 <: &user-api-forward